24ik/pon2/README.md

 ## For Developers

-When using pon2 as a library for web development, it is necessary to copy `assets` directory as a sibling of the output file.
+It is necessary to place the `assets` directory to the one specified by `-d:pon2.assets.native` or `-d:pon2.assets.web`.

 ### Known Issues

-- On Windows, the followings does not work:
-    - cpp and JS backend
-    - AVX2
+- AVX2 only works on Linux.

 ### API Usage